The ACA Is Here to Stay: Best Practices for the Affordable Care Act for Employers

 ACA Form Changes

-The IRS also released draft versions of the forms you will use to report for the 2021 year.
+The IRS has released the forms you will use to report for the 2021 year.
 There are no significant changes from the forms you may have used to report for the 2020 calendar year.
-However, these are only draft forms.
-There could be new changes with the release of the official 2021 forms and/or instructions:

 How SentricHR Helps